 Once you've logged in, you should be able to access any application on the cluster, and even be able to use the graphical interface.
 In the following images, we started Maple, and you can see that it starts and works just like if it were on your own machine.

 Macintosh computers running Mac OS X already have a built in X11 windows system, and it's conveniently called X11.
 It is located under Applications -> Utilities -> X11.
 Start it up and it will open an xterm window for you.

 Once you have the xterm window up, ssh to the cluster by typeing "ssh -Y <PSUid>@lxcluster.tlt.psu.edu" where <PSUid> is your PSU ID.
 See the following image for an example:

 Once you have logged in, running graphical applications is just as easy as being on a linux lab machine, just type your command and it should display.
 Here we show a Mac running Ansys from the cluster on Mac OS X using X11:

 Unfortunately we've seen problems trying to get X11 to work with the cluster.
-Fortunately, you can use the freely available OroborOSX, and it seems to work great.
-Once you've installed OroborOSX, using it is basically the same as using X11.
+Fortunately, you can use the freely available XQuartz, and it seems to work great.
+Once you've installed XQuartz, using it is basically the same as using X11.